Zaidzyy/AI-SOC-Analyst-L1/setupguide.md

 ## Wazuh + n8n + Ollama | 73 Nodes | Multi-OS | Multi-Intel

-This guide documents the full setup for the **AI SOC Analyst L1 — Pro Edition** workflow: a local, self-hosted SOC automation pipeline that receives Wazuh alerts, enriches them with threat intelligence, analyzes them with Ollama, and sends readable incident reports to Discord or other notification channels.
+This guide documents the full setup for the **AI SOC Analyst L1 ** workflow: a local, self-hosted SOC automation pipeline that receives Wazuh alerts, enriches them with threat intelligence, analyzes them with Ollama, and sends readable incident reports to Discord or other notification channels.

 It is written for a **Windows host + Ubuntu VM** lab, which is the setup used during testing.